mrochon/b2csamples/Policies/IdTokenSelfHint/Readme.md

 # Using B2C id_token_hint to initiate the edit journey

+## Based on

+Local starter pack.
+To use with Social starter packs, ProfileEdit2.xml needs modification.
+IdTokenHintExtensions contains TPs usable in other RelyingParties.

 ## Purpose
 Native apps use both browser cookies and refresh tokens to maintain user session